How to Prepare for the New Brunswick SAFE Home Assessment Without Failing

 Tradeoffs

-Preparing before the home study: You control the timeline.
-You discover issues while you still have 6–8 weeks to address them without affecting your application.
+Preparing before the home study: You have more control over the timing.
+You discover issues while there is still time to address them before the inspection.
 Your social worker's first impression is of a home that is organized and compliant, which creates a positive relational context for the interviews that follow.

 Discovering issues during the study: You get accurate feedback on exactly what needs to change.
 But you address it on DSD's schedule, not yours.
-Each deficiency that requires a re-inspection adds 6–12 weeks to your timeline.
-The social worker's notes from the inspection visit are part of your permanent assessment file.
+Each deficiency that requires a re-inspection can extend your timeline.
+The social worker's notes from the inspection visit are part of your assessment file.

 There is no advantage to discovering SAFE compliance issues during the formal assessment rather than before it.
 Every issue you can find and fix on your own timeline costs you nothing but a weekend and a tape measure.